 The login servers are called "front-ends" because you do not run your calculations there, but rather on back-end "compute" servers that the front-end server provides access to.
 Access compute servers via the batch system, using the

 In order to use installed software, you must generally "load" it using Environment Modules, or you will see errors like

 Command not found.
 We have specific guidance for users of MATLAB, Python, and other software under our Tutorials and Software pages, as well as for users compiling software themselves.

 If you need to work with or produce more than a few gigabytes of data, familiarize yourself with filesystems other than your home directory, and with preventing your disk usage from disrupting others' work.

-- Clean up when you are finished: the HPC systems cannot provide archival or long-term storage.
+The HPC systems cannot provide archival or long-term storage.
 If files no longer need to be available for work on the system, copy them off and delete them so that the space can be used for active projects.
-Any remaining files will be completely and permanently deleted after your account expires, so if your files need to remain available for work on the system, keep track of when your account will expire, and before it expires either renew your account or contact us to arrange to have your files reassigned to another user.
+All files will be completely and permanently deleted after your HPC account expires, so if your files need to remain available for work on the system, keep track of when your account will expire, and before it expires either renew your account or contact us to arrange to have your files reassigned to another user.